-Associates (employees), physicians, contractors and patients are encouraged to report privacy, financial reporting, and other compliance concerns by calling the MedStar Health Integrity Hotline toll-free at 877-811-3411.
-The hotline is available 24 hours a day.
+Associates (employees), physicians, contractors and patients are encouraged to report privacy, financial reporting, human resources, and other compliance concerns. by calling the MedStar Health Integrity Hotline toll-free at 877-811-3411 The hotline is available 24 hours a day.

-Individuals can also email OCBI at compliance@medstar.net.
+Individuals can also email OCBI at complianceofficer@medstar.net.
+MedStar Family Choice Provider Services can also be reached by calling toll-free 888 404-3549.
 Retaliation for reporting an actual or potential violation or problem in good faith, or for cooperating in a compliance, legal, or other investigation, is expressly prohibited by MedStar Health policies.